airbnb/streamalert/docs/source/getting-started.rst

 If not, look for any errors in the CloudWatch Logs for the StreamAlert Lambda functions.

-10. After 10 minutes (the default refresh interval), the alert will also be searchable from `AWS Athena <https://console.aws.amazon.com/athena>`_.
+10. After 10 minutes (the default refresh interval), the alert will also be searchable from `Amazon Athena <https://console.aws.amazon.com/athena>`_.
 Select your StreamAlert database in the dropdown on the left and preview the ``alerts`` table:

 .. figure:: ../images/alerts-query.png